q-Opers and Bethe Ansatz for Open Spin Chains I: Literature on Open Spin Chains

 \section{Literature on Open Spin Chains}

-In this section, we show that the Bethe equations of XXZ (and XXX) open spin chains in the literature known to the authors fit into our construction based on the reflection-invariant generalized $Z$-twisted Miura $(GL(N),q)$-oper ($(GL(N),\epsilon)$-oper) conditions. \footnote{We encourage the reader to inform us about the other existing results in the field.}
+In this section, we show that the Bethe equations of XXZ (and XXX) open spin chains in the papers known to the authors fit into our construction based on the reflection-invariant generalized $Z$-twisted Miura $(GL(N),q)$-oper ($(GL(N),\epsilon)$-oper) conditions.

+Note that, in contrast to the extensive literature on spin chains with periodic boundary conditions, studies of open spin chains remain relatively limited both in physics and in representation theory\footnote{We encourage the reader to inform us about the other existing results in the field.}.